daniyal-abbassi/telegrafjs-starting-tutorial/README.md

 bot.lauch();
 ```

-You can send Media as well, Telegraf provides a family of `replyWith` methods, these methods accept different types of sources for the file content:
+You can also send media.
+Telegraf provides a family of `replyWith...` methods that accept different source types:

 - By `file_id` (String): The most efficient method for sending a file that is already on Telegram's servers.

-- By URL (String): Telegram will download the file from the public URL and send it to the user.
+- By URL (String): Telegram will download the file from the public URL and send it.

 - By Local File/Buffer/Stream: Using the `Input` helper class, files can be sent from a local path, a `Buffer`, or a readable stream.